 - Improve drainage by regrading ditches and adding new culverts

-- Reconstruct 1930 feet of roadway to meed current county standards, which includes a 4-foot uphill shoulder
+- Reconstruct 1930 feet of roadway to meet current county standards, which includes a 4-foot wide uphill shoulder

 - Replace all guardrail (approximately 1580 feet)